 Below: The Boardwalk dedication.
 Cary George, 2nd from right, Pam Weiner, right, Susan Wilkins 3rd from right.
 Photo by Christi Bystedt

 The Friends held a Board Meeting on Oct.
 5th at the Kenwood Park Community Center.
 Susan Wilkins reported that MPRB Planner for Wirth Park, Andrea Weber, after being the moving force that finally found contractors for the boardwalk, was leaving her job at MPRB.
 The Garden’s new program coordinator, Holly Fetzer was also leaving and was being replaced by Kirsten Grohovsky.
 Over 100 youth and adult groups had visited the Garden this season.
-After the removal of a number of Ohio Buckeyes last winter, there was more thoughts at the Park Board about removing all of them as they are not native to Minnesota, but they will continue to be managed and not eradicated.
+After the removal of a number of Ohio Buckeyes last winter, there were more thoughts at the Park Board about removing all of them as they are not native to Minnesota, but they will continue to be managed and not eradicated.
 Both Eloise Butler and Martha Crone planted the tree.
 Wild turkeys have been busy in the Garden and are quite destructive, but a permit from the DNR is required to trap them.
 More ash trees would be removed during the Winter.
 A new management plan for burning the prairie and controlling invasives in both the Prairie and the wetland was being designed and implemented in the Winter of 2015/2016.
 The main control issues were buckthorn, reed canary grass, allegheny blackberry, sumac and the re-sprout following a controlled burn, which would now be done 1/3 of the area at a time.

 Following the meeting, with the board’s approval, President Pam sent a letter [pdf copy] to Superintendent Jayne Miller committing the Friends to fund the management plan by committing up to $5,750 for the project and by providing up to $3,500 yearly in 2016, 2017 and 2018 for ongoing work, all to be done by Prairie Restorations.
 Details of plan.